Updated February 18th, 2021

 Also, these prices do not include tax and tip.
 In Las Vegas, the tax you’ll pay on a buffet meal is 8.25%.
 Therefore a dinner for two people on Saturday night (at $17.99 per person) will cost a total of $38.94 after tax (but before tip).

 At Fremont’s buffet, kids 3 and under eat free.
 Kids between 4 to ten years used to pay one dollar less than the prices above, but now the Fremont’s website shows the kids 4-10 prices the same as adults.
 That may be a misprint however.
 What we do know for sure is that kids eleven years and older pay full price.

 One last note, while I haven’t experienced it personally, (and it doesn’t state it on the Fremont website), my understanding is that parties of 10 or more are charged $1 more per person for breakfast and lunch buffets, and $2 more per person for dinner.

 Paradise Buffet at the Fremont Casino Menu Items

 During breakfast and brunch you’ll find a made-to-order omelet station along with French toast, Belgium waffles, pancakes, eggs, bacon, sticky buns, biscuits and gravy, fruits and pastries (including donuts).
 There’s nothing too notable, other than the very affordable pricing.

 As for other meals, each night buffet is a different theme at the Paradise Buffet, and pricing is adjusted accordingly, as you saw from the prices above.

-Seafood night will have crab and shrimp along with oysters, mussels, crawfish, clams and clam chowder.
+Seafood nights (Tuesdays and Fridays) will have all you can eat crab legs, along with and shrimp, oysters, mussels, crawfish, clams and clam chowder.